yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 If you want to say thank you with a donation you can do so on Paypal.

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
-For those interested please find the project in the discord link.
+For those interested please find the project in the crowdin or discord link.
 CSL2:CODEMODS -> mods-wip -> Tree Controller: Translations.
-Fully or Partially Supported Languages: German, Spanish, Italian, Brazilian Portuguese, Chinese Simplified, Polish, French, Japanese, Korean, and Russian.
+Fully or Partially Supported Languages: German, Spanish, Italian, Brazilian Portuguese, Chinese Simplified, Polish, French, Japanese, Korean, Russian, Chinese Traditional and European Portuguese.

+## Supplemental Mods
+European Portuguese Localization (Only needed for European Portuguese Translations)

 # Detailed Description:
 Includes a tree controller tool that lets you change the age or types of existing trees and/or bushes on the following selections: